SHARK TRAINING PROGRAM

 Pre-competitive Groups

 These groups are designed to help the beginning competitive swimmer who is not yet ready to train with the team.
-These groups are excellent for the 10 & under that wants to try out the sport.
+These groups are excellent for the 10 & under who wants to try out the sport.

 Practices will be held twice weekly for approximately 17 weeks.